About Us

 Our current contracts are with the Hines-Rinaldi Funeral Home (Silver Spring, MD) and the Cunningham Turch Funeral Homes (Alexandria VA).
 We also have a contract with the Fram Monument Company (Rockville MD) enabling community members to acquire their cemetery markers (flat and standing) at a considerable discount.

-Arthur R. Hessel, President
+Arthur R. Hessel, Past President

 A native of St. Louis and now retired, Art practiced law in the District of Columbia for over forty years.
 He has served on the boards of numerous organizations, including The Haberman Institute for Jewish Studies, the Jewish Primary Day School (now Milton), and American Associates, Ben-Gurion University of the Negev.
 He lives in the District of Columbia and is a member of Adas Israel.